EmergenceDelft/firmware-new-media-em2/README.md

 ## Connecting and Setting Up ESP
 **Steps 1 to 5 can be skipped if you have the server running on the Raspberry Pi.**  The Raspberry Pi is programmed to start up a Wi-Fi hotspot (NMPRouter) and start the server using `docker-compose up`.
 - **To connect Raspberry Pi to LAN and have internet access, pull from the server repo/develop:**
-  - Connect to NMPRouter2.0, password keepit
+  - Connect to NMPRouter2.0, password keepitquantum

   - `ssh nmprouter@192.168.0.101`, password admin